 KLA Tencor Corporation designs, manufactures, and markets process control and yield management solutions worldwide.
 The company was founded in 1975 and is based in Milpitas, California.

 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Kla Corp with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Kla Corp ranked in the 43th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Kla Corp.
+To summarize, we found that Kla Corp ranked in the 48th percentile in terms of potential gain offered.
+Specifically, our DCF analysis implies the stock is trading below its fair value by an estimated 20%.
 The most interesting components of our discounted cash flow analysis for Kla Corp ended up being:

 Terminal Growth Rate in Free Cash Flow

 Want more companies with a valuation profile/forecast similar to that of Kla Corp?
 See OSTK, CACI, MEI, PRGS, and SWI.

 KLA Corporation (KLAC) (formally known as KLA-Tencor) is an important part of the global semiconductor manufacturing market.
 The company provides process control and yield management solutions for semiconductor manufacturers.
 KLA's offerings include inspection, metrology, computational lithography, situ process monitoring, data analytics, and related services.
 There are multiple growing technologies that...

 David Zanoni on Seeking Alpha | September 16, 2020

 Chip equipment makers led tech stocks lower Tuesday following reports that U.S. sanctions could spread to businesses like Semiconductor Manufacturing International Corp., China's largest chip fabricator.